gbrandt1/southpole-vcvrack/README.md

-# southpole-vcvrack
+# Southpole VCV Rack Modules 0.6.0

 ![All](./doc/sp-main-0_6_0.png)

-Southpole VCV Rack Modules 0.6.0

 A personal collection of modules I've always wanted for my workflow.